Middle Township Board of Education member retiring after 60 years

-Calvin Back, who has served on the Middle Township Board of Education for 60 years, is being celebrated for his retirement, which came about because Back chose not to run for reelection.
+Calvin Back, who has served on the Middle Township Board of Education for 60 years, is being celebrated for his retirement.
+Back chose not to run for reelection.

 The school district opted to name the Middle Township High School Performing Arts Center in his honor at a dedication ceremony Monday.

-“It’s kind of funny to see my name up there in big letters,” Back, 86, said in a news release about his retirement.
+“It’s kind of funny to see my name up there in big letters,” Back, 86, said in a news release.
 “It’s an honor, really.”

 “I can remember we went on a car ride and checked out another Performing Arts Center under construction in another town,” Back said.
 “We liked it and decided to build it.”